alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/04-use-pagination.md

     total,

     // [3.3.0+]
-    // action status, this status will be changed only when the corresponding action is triggered, the specific values ​​are as follows:
+    // action status, this status will be changed only when the corresponding action is triggered, the specific values are as follows:
     // empty string: default status
     // loading: list data request
     // removing: list data deletion